 Asakusa Unana

 Asakusa Unana is a small food stall where they make amazing unagi yaki onigiri, grilled rice balls topped with eel.
 You can even spice it up if you like.
 The eel was super tasty with its soy-based sweet sauce, although we found the rice a bit too dry for our taste.
-It’s still a great grab-and-go snack for just 600 yen (around € 3,50).
+It’s still a great grab-and-go snack for just 600 yen (just under € 4).
 You simply order at the counter and receive a ticket with a designated time for your meal.
 Our wait was just 10 minutes, which we found quite reasonable!

 Asakusa Seisakusho